- Large body, up to 12 inches in length

 - Black sea bass, grouper

-- That superfast release creates a bubble of zero pressure, and that bubble’s cavitation, or collapse, can momentarily create heat as hot as the surface of the sun!
+- Their claw’s superfast release creates a bubble of zero pressure, and that bubble’s cavitation, or collapse, can momentarily create heat as hot as the surface of the sun!
 The shock of such heat can knock the prey out cold!

-- Then there are their eyes.
-Their large compound eyes can move independently of each other, and can see the same spot with multiple spots on the same eye, allowing them to judge distance with one eye, unlike our two.
+- Their large compound eyes can move independently of each other, and can see the same point with multiple spots on the same eye, allowing them to judge distance with one eye, unlike our two.

 - They also have 16 color-receptive cones in their eyes, giving them potential to see colors we can’t even comprehend!
 And the bulk of the processing of all these colors does not happen in their brain, but within their actual eyes!
 In fact, their eyes are larger than their brains!